UX is More Important Than Ever

-In 2002, we were working for a start-up in the Bay Area, and found ourselves repeatedly frustrated by limitations of the typical software development life cycle: product teams had difficulty evaluating their solutions before writing specifications, and developers didn’t understand (or read) the specifications they were given.
+In 2002, we were working for a start-up in the Bay Area, and found ourselves repeatedly frustrated by limitations of the typical software development life cycle: product and design teams had difficulty evaluating their solutions before writing specifications, and developers didn’t understand (or read) the specifications they were given.
 The results ranged from inefficiency to compromised products.
 Having worked as project managers and developers, we knew both sides of the experience—we lived the pain.

 The product was called RP, for Rapid Prototyping.
 Its features allowed for a different approach to software projects:

 - Build a prototype to test solutions and gather feedback.

 - Iterate until you reach the right solution.

 - Present the prototype as part of the specification to align development.

 That was 18 years ago, and a lot has changed since then.
 Software has gone on to “eat the world”, and the landscape has only gotten more complex.
 Teams are more diverse and the expectations for the user experience and software projects are much higher.
 Axure RP has grown to include powerful new tools for rich interactivity and documentation, publishing and sharing, and team collaboration.

 For all of the changes, however, prototyping continues to be an effective cornerstone for improving user experiences and solving many of the biggest challenges in software projects today.
 And we still love tackling those challenges—the same passion that drove us to create Axure RP is the same passion that fuels our desire to expand and improve upon it.
 The experience becomes very meta, really: a software company building and refining software to help other software companies build and refine software.
 Your problems are our problems, and we truly enjoy finding new solutions every day.

 “We started Axure to discover how to make software projects better”